jbx-protocol/juice-docs-v1/protocol/learn/overview.md

 The Juicebox protocol is made up of 7 core contracts and 3 surface contracts.

 * Core contracts store all the independent components that make the protocol work.
-* Surface contracts glue core contracts together and can accept funds on behalf of projects.
+* Surface contracts glue core contracts together and manage funds.
 Anyone can write new surface contracts for projects to use.

 ## Core contracts